yba01/rust-capstone-project/README.md

   - The autograder will run your script against a test script to verify the functionality.
   - Check the status of the autograder on Github Actions to see if it passed successfully or failed.
   - You can submit multiple times before the deadline.
 The latest submission before the deadline will be considered your final submission.

+Submit your final solution link to this form: [Google form](https://forms.gle/a3ibaSHcqpaZWsnPA).

 ### Common Issues
 - Your submission should not stop the Bitcoin Core daemon at any point.